Bridge Officers

 Ned relocated to the Wilmington area from Northern Virginia a few years ago to get away from all the traffic and to be near the beach.
 With his wife Arleen and golden retriever Katie, they enjoy cruising on their Sea Ray 410 Express, Impulse, and their 13-foot Boston Whaler.
 Ned holds a 100-Ton USCG Captain's license and often brags that he has never run aground when anyone else was around (so there is no evidence).
 He is President of Software Systems Group which develops custom software for corporate clients.
 He also captains the Wilmington Water Tours boat on the Cape Fear River downtown.

-Barbara is originally from Richmond, Virginia, where she graduated from the Medical College of Virginia with both Baccalaureate and Master of Science degrees in Nursing.
+Barbara White is originally from Richmond Virginia, where she graduated from the Medical College of Virginia with both Baccalaureate and Master of Science degrees in Nursing.
 Having held a variety of positions in health care she retired from Arizona State University as Professor Emerita of Nursing and Health Innovation after teaching there for 20+ years.
-She is now enjoying being around the water after all those years in the desert and has been the Foghorn photographer and the Assistant Secretary in the past.
-She received the grade of Advanced Piloting in 2020.
-For family information see Cdr Otis White’s, P information above.
+She is now enjoying being around the water after all those years in the desert and has served the squadron as Administrative Officer, Assistant Secretary, and Photographer.

 Elected Assistants